-Martha’s Vineyard is divided into six towns: Edgartown is the population center and largest commercial area, known for its whaling tradition; Oak Bluffs is more casual and lower key, known for its gingerbread cottages; Tisbury is home to Vineyard Haven and the ferry terminal; West Tisbury is the agricultural center; Chilmark includes the fishing village of Menemsha, and has the hilliest terrain; and Aquinnah is the location of Gay Head and the clay cliffs.
+Martha’s Vineyard is divided into six towns: Toney Edgartown is the population center and largest commercial area, known for its whaling tradition; Oak Bluffs is festive and rambunctious, known for its gingerbread cottages; Tisbury is home to Vineyard Haven Harbor and the island’s year-round ferry terminal; West Tisbury is the agricultural center; Chilmark includes the fishing village of Menemsha, and has the hilliest terrain; and Aquinnah is the location of Gay Head and the clay cliffs.
 There are bike paths in many sections of the island, especially connecting Vineyard Haven, Oak Bluffs, Edgartown, and out to South Beach.
 The Vineyard Transit Authority (VTA) offers excellent bus service, especially in season, making possible one-way runs!

 For additional information on exploring Martha’s Vineyard check out vineyardvisitor.com, the Insider’s Guide to Martha’s Vineyard.
 It’s a fantastic resource!